Midwest News chats to Local Election Candidates in Mayo

 Today, we will take a look at 3 of the candidates running in the largest electoral area - Castlebar, which is a 7 seater.

-This morning, Alannah Nolan spoke to Independent local election candidate in the Castlebar electoral area, Gerry Loftus...
+This lunchtime, we speak to sitting Fianna Fail councillor in the Castlebar electoral area, Blackie Gavin...